How to talk about marriage with your boyfriend

 The idea that he might have to give up his freedom and independence on a single day for the rest of his life, scares most men to death.

-In this article, I’m sharing with you my tips on how to talk about marriage with your boyfriend in 10 non-scary steps.
+Here is how to talk about marriage with your boyfriend in 10 non-scary steps.

 Why do I want to get married?